 2. How can I lower my mortgage payments?

 You can lower your mortgage payments by securing a lower interest rate, increasing your down payment, or opting for a longer loan term.
-Additionally, refinancing your mortgage can help reduce your monthly payments.
+Also, refinance your mortgage can help reduce your monthly payments.

 3. What affects my mortgage interest rate?